qodesmith/typer/README.md

 To round out our automation tools, the `.run` method will do just that: run a function before proceeding with any additional methods.
 Feed it a function and let it fly.

 #### Access to the parent element
-The `.run` method exposes the parent element that Typer is currently typing in through the first argument in the function you pass to `.run`.
-Be aware that if your function uses multiple arguments, the first argument will always represent the parent element that Typer is currently typing in.
+The `.run` method exposes the parent element that Typer is currently typing in through an argument in the function you pass to `.run` (`el` in the example above).

 * * *